John Herbers: Post-Civil Rights

-Later Years
+Later years

-From 1987–1990, Herbers was a visiting instructor at Princeton University and the University of Maryland, teaching seminars on politics and the press.
+From 1987 to 1990, Herbers was a visiting instructor at Princeton University and the University of Maryland, teaching seminars on politics and the press.
 He served as writer and columnist for Governing magazine for three years and was appointed a member of and consultant to the National Commission on State and Local Public Service.
-He also wrote a memoir, Deep South Dispatch: Memoir of a Civil Rights Journalist, which was published posthumously by the University Press of Mississippi in April 2018.
+Encouraged by his daughter, Anne Farris Rosen, he wrote the memoir Deep South Dispatch: Memoir of a Civil Rights Journalist, which was published posthumously by the University Press of Mississippi in April 2018.

 Death

 Herbers died on March 17, 2017, at the age of 93 in Washington, D.C.
 His wife, Betty Herbers, died six weeks prior to his death.

 Personal life

 Herbers was married to Mary Elizabeth (Betty) Wood Herbers in 1952.
 He and Betty lived in Bethesda, Maryland, and they are survived by four daughters, six grandchildren and eight great grandchildren.